Is Social Security really that important for my retirement income?

 On average, Social Security beneficiaries receive between $500,000-$1,000,000 in benefits.* This usually makes up around 40% of the average American’s retirement income.
 While the additional 60% is a large chunk to make up on your own, Social Security has some unique advantages.

 Depending on how you file could add even more to your income stream.
 It is a permanent decision that affects the rest of your life, and your spouse’s life as well.

 Your benefits have a built-in cost of living adjustment, meaning they increase automatically to match inflation.
-This ensures that your spending power stays the same the rest of your life.
+This helps your spending power stay the same the rest of your life.